ICHEC/qpcc/README.md

 <p align="center">
  <img src="assets/Shared_Drives.png" width="200">
 </p>
  4. The course content can be fully accessed in this drive, which includes a Jupyter notebook for each module.
 <p align="center">
  <img src="assets/QPCC_Drive.png" width="700">
 </p>
  5. The Jupyter notebook for each module contains a lecture, tutorial and exercise content.
 <p align="center">
  <img src="assets/QPCC_Notebook.png" width="700">
 </p>

 ## Attending the course
-- Open your QPCC drive in the "shared drives" directory in your Google drive
+ 1. Open your QPCC drive from under the "Shared drives" in your new Google account.
-- To attend a lecture, open the lecture's associated notebook.
-This will open a "colab" notebook tab in your browser.
-Colab is Google's jupyter notebook online platform.
+ 2. To attend a Lecture (recorded video), open the Module's associated Jupyter notebook.
+This will open a Colab notebook tab in your browser.
+Colab is Google's online platform for working with Jupyter notebooks.
-- Here you will see a collection of "cells", or blocks of code, which you can run using SHIFT+ENTER.
-It is important that you run the cells in the order presented.
+ 3. In the notebook, you will see a collection of "cells" (blocks of code).
+You can run each cell by placing the curson within the cell and pressing Shift+Enter.
+It is important that you run the cells in the order presented (first to last).
+ 4. To prepare attending the Lecture, Tutorials and Exercises within the notebook, start by running the first two cells ("Mount your google drive", and "Install the required Python packages").
+If you get an error or warning from either of these cells, run them again.
 <p align="center">
  <img src="assets/Lecture_Mount.png" width="800">
 </p>

-- Upon running the first cell, you will be asked to give access, to your Google drive.
-Allow this.
 - You can now run the following cells to view the lecture YouTube video, the tutorial quiz and the exercise questions

 <p align="center">